-- 9. Instructors are responsible for reporting the actual expenditures and balance of the ancillary fee charged for each course to the Programs, Admissions and Awards Committee.
-The Committee shall maintain these reports for disclosure upon request to the Education Students' Society and the Society of Graduate and Professional Students. - 10.
-There must be a zero balance at the end of the school year for each course collecting ancillary fees.
-In cases where a residual balance does exist, the remaining funds will be re-allocated to the Events and Professional Activity Days account.
+- 8. Instructors are responsible for reporting the actual expenditures and balance of the fee charged for each course by 1 June for fall/winter courses, and by 1 September for summer courses, to the Professional Studies Committee.
+The Committee shall maintain these reports for disclosure upon request to the Education Students' Society and the Society of Graduate and Professional Students.
+Approved compulsory course fees will be maintained for subsequent academic years as long as reporting occurs each year. - 9.
+There must be a zero balance at the end of the term for each course collecting fees.
+In cases where a residual balance does exist, the remaining funds will be re-allocated to the Events and Professional Activity Days account. - 10.
+Fees will be levied and collected centrally (e.g, Student Services office, Finance Office).
+Instructors are prohibited from collecting fees directly. - 11.
+Disbursement of fees will be subject to University procurement and expenditure approval processes (e.g., approved by the Dean).